 Taking one hurricane path as an example, the distribution system lines will be damaged sequentially as shown in Fig. 13.
-The RCSs are equipped between in L1, L4 and L5.
+The RCSs are equipped on L1, L4 and L5.
 Fig. 13 presents the configurations of networked MGs over 24 h.
 The GAN enhanced Q network provides an adaptive reconfiguration scheme to hold critical loads.
 As shown in Fig. 13, L2 is damaged first.
-Therefore, the critical load, Load3, which is initially supplied by MG2 in Fig. 6, is transformed to MG1 in Fig. 13 (a).
-As the SEE evolves, switches in damaged lines are opened as shown in Fig. 13 (b) and (d).
-Based on DG outputs and network conditions during the whole SEE process, the GAN enhanced Q network flexibly transfers the paths of critical load supplies and avoids switches on damaged lines.

 Fig. 14.
-Rewards of testing samples of 7-bus system
+Rewards of testing samples of 7-bus system.